 Adjusting the HSL sliders is an easy way to lighten or darken parts of a photo.
 And you’re doing this without over-using the dodge and burn tools.

-Still life photographs can be deceivingly complex.
+Still life photographs can be quite complex.
 Get familiar with zooming in and out of your image (ctrl, +/- or cmd, +/-) to check the black, white, and grey tones.
-Make sure they work together harmoniously.
+Make sure they work together in harmony.

 Moving the HSL colour sliders can change the mood of a photo.
 Do you want to tell a story about the strength, clarity, and bold qualities of a flower in black and white?
 Try adjusting the sliders to show contrast and definition.